ujjawalyt/BloggingApplication/README.md

   * Allows users to view and manage their profiles.
   * Provides options to update personal information and account settings.
   * Supports user interactions, such as following other users or sending friend requests.
-  * Enables users to view their activity history and manage privacy settings.

 * Category Features:
   * Enables the creation and management of different categories or topics for posts.